-BioCryst is a biotechnology company that designs, optimizes and develops novel small molecule drugs that block key enzymes involved in the pathogenesis of diseases.
-The Company focuses on oral treatments for rare diseases in which significant unmet medical needs exist and that align with its capabilities and expertise.
+BioCryst Pharmaceuticals, Inc. (the "Company") is a biotechnology company that discovers novel, oral, small-molecule medicines.
+The Company focuses on oral treatments for rare diseases in which significant unmet medical needs exist and an enzyme plays the key role in the biological pathway of the disease.
 The Company was incorporated in Delaware in 1986 and its headquarters is located in Durham, North Carolina.
 The Company integrates the disciplines of biology, crystallography, medicinal chemistry and computer modeling to discover and develop small molecule pharmaceuticals through the process known as structure-guided drug design.
 BioCryst has incurred losses and negative cash flows from operations since inception.

-With the funds available at June 30, 2018 and through subsequent financing transactions discussed in Note 7, the Company believes its resources will be sufficient to fund its operations into 2020.
-The Company has sustained operating losses for the majority of its corporate history and expects that its 2018 expenses will exceed its 2018 revenues.
+With the funds available at June 30, 2019 and the Second Amended and Restated Senior Credit Facility (defined in Note 5), the Company believes its financial resources will be sufficient to fund its operations into 2020.
+The Company has sustained operating losses for the majority of its corporate history and expects that its 2019 expenses will exceed its 2019 revenues.
 The Company expects to continue to incur operating losses and negative cash flows until revenues reach a level sufficient to support ongoing operations.
 Accordingly, its planned operations raise doubt about its ability to continue as a going concern through 2020.
-The Company's liquidity needs will be largely determined by the success of operations in regards to the progression of its product candidates in the future.
+The Company's liquidity needs will be largely determined by the success of operations in regard to the progression of its product candidates in the future.
 The Company also may consider other plans to fund operations through 2020 including: (1) securing or increasing U.S. Government funding of its programs, including obtaining procurement contracts; (2) out-licensing rights to certain of its products or product candidates, pursuant to which the Company would receive cash milestones; (3) raising additional capital through equity or debt financings or from other sources; (4) obtaining additional product candidate regulatory approvals, which would generate revenue, milestones and cash flow; (5) reducing spending on one or more research and development programs, including by discontinuing development; and/or (6) restructuring operations to change its overhead structure.
 The Company may issue securities, including common stock, preferred stock, depositary shares, stock purchase contracts, warrants and units, through private placement transactions or registered public offerings in the future.
 The Company's future liquidity needs, and ability to address those needs, will largely be determined by the success of its product candidates and key development and regulatory events and its decisions in the future.